ConnectyCube/connectycube-chatbot-template/README.md

-# connectycube-chatbot-template
+# ConnectyCube chatbot template project

-ConnectyCube chatbot template project
+This is a basic template to start with when develop chat bots apps with ConnectyCube